 The unemployment rate in Mexico has remained low over the last few years (between 3 and 4%), with many businesses building their success on the relatively low wages paid to local workers.
 This, together with its strong international links, makes Mexico a highly attractive, if not slightly more risky, place for international businesses.
 Understanding the nuances of Mexican payroll requirements, and how they fit into your global payroll strategy, is one of the first steps on the road to expanding in this country.

 The most common types of business entities used by companies in Mexico are Sociedad Anonimo (S.A.), similar to a public limited company, and Sociedad de Responsabilidad Limitada (S. de R. L.), which is a company with limited liability.
 Alternatively, some companies dealing with non-tangible services, such as accountancy and consultancy, may form as a Sociedad Civil (S.C.).

-For global companies looking to establish long-term operations in Mexico, business setup is a three-step process – the first of which involves incorporating and registering the business by filing before a notary public as well as the National Registry of Foreign Investment.
+For global companies looking to establish long-term operations in Mexico, business setup is a three-step process.
+The first stage is to draw up and sign a Deed of Incorporation before a notary public, which requires physical presence of the owners along with their ID and proof of address, as well as the National Registry of Foreign Investment.
 After registering the business, the company must obtain its tax identification card from the appropriate Federal Taxpayers registry.